Tranmere-Stevenage off after storm damage

 "Whilst this is a big disappointment, the safety of fans is of course everyone's primary concern."

-No new date has yet been chosen for the game between Micky Mellon's 10th-placed Rovers and Stevenage, who lie 21st.
+No new date has yet been set for the game between Micky Mellon's 10th-placed Rovers and Stevenage, who lie 21st.